Internet Archive: Text collection

 Around October 2007, Archive users began uploading public domain books from Google Book Search.
 As of November 2013, there were more than 900,000 Google-digitized books in the Archive's collection; the books are identical to the copies found on Google, except without the Google watermarks, and are available for unrestricted use and download.
-Brewster Kahle revealed in 2013 that this archival effort was coordinated by Aaron Swartz, who with a "bunch of friends" downloaded the public domain books from Google slowly enough and from enough computers to stay within Google's restrictions.
+Brewster Kahle revealed in 2013 that this archival effort was coordinated by Aaron Swartz, who, with a "bunch of friends", downloaded the public domain books from Google slowly enough and from enough computers to stay within Google's restrictions.
 They did this to ensure public access to the public domain.
 The Archive ensured the items were attributed and linked back to Google, which never complained, while libraries "grumbled".
 According to Kahle, this is an example of Swartz's "genius" to work on what could give the most to the public good for millions of people.

+As of 2009, the Text Collection contained more than 1,700,000 items.
+The largest grouping was the American libraries collection, which included more than 1,100,000 texts, with the next largest, the Canadian libraries collection, having roughly 200,000.
+By 2025, the American collection had grown to 3,900,000 items, and the Canadian libraries collection to 900,000.
+At that time, the total content exceeded 47,000,000 texts.

-Besides books, the Archive offers free and anonymous public access to more than four million court opinions, legal briefs, or exhibits uploaded from the United States Federal Courts' PACER electronic document system via the RECAP web browser plugin.
+In addition to books, the Archive offers free and anonymous public access to more than four million court opinions, legal briefs, or exhibits uploaded from the United States Federal Courts' PACER electronic document system via the RECAP web browser plugin.
 These documents had been kept behind a federal court paywall.
 On the Archive, they had been accessed by more than six million people by 2013.

 The Archive's BookReader web app, built into its website, has features such as single-page, two-page, and thumbnail modes; fullscreen mode; page zooming of high-resolution images; and flip page animation.

+In October 2024, the Internet Archive agreed to accept the paper copies of 400,000 uncatalogued dissertations from the Leiden University Library, from the period 1851–2004, that the library wanted to dispose of.
+The University had received them from foreign Universities as part of a dissertation exchange program that had begun with its foundation in 1575, continuing for nearly 430 years.
+The Archive plans to digitise them and make them accessible online.
+The original full collection included theses by Niels Bohr, Marie Curie, Émile Durkheim, Albert Einstein, Otto Hahn, Carl Jung, J. Robert Oppenheimer, Max Planck, Luigi Pirandello, Gustav Stresemann and Max Weber.